MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/here-s-what-you-get-with-phone-system.md

 Clients are available for PC, Mac, and mobile, which provides features on devices from tablets and mobile phones to PCs and desktop IP phones.
 For more information, see [Get clients for Microsoft Teams](get-clients.md).

- > [!Note]
+> [!NOTE]
 > For details about Teams phone systems on different platforms, see [Teams features by platform](https://support.microsoft.com/office/teams-features-by-platform-debe7ff4-7db4-4138-b7d0-fcc276f392d3).

 To use Teams Phone features, your organization must have a Teams Phone license.
 For more information about licensing, see [Microsoft Teams add-on licensing](./teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

 Be aware that most features require you to assign the Teams Phone license and ensure that users are "voice enabled."
-To assign the license, use the [Set-CsPhoneNumberAssignment cmdlet](/powershell/module/teams/set-csphonenumberassignment?view=teams-ps) and set the **EnterpriseVoiceEnabled** parameter to $true.
+To assign the license, use the [Set-CsPhoneNumberAssignment cmdlet](/powershell/module/teams/set-csphonenumberassignment) and set the **EnterpriseVoiceEnabled** parameter to $true.
 A few features, such as cloud auto attendant, do not require a user to be voice enabled.
 Exceptions are called out in the table below.

 ## Teams Phone features